 Cross Ranch State Park

 Across the Missouri River, a little more than eight miles south of Washburn via Hwy-1806, Cross Ranch State Park ($5 per car) is set among 589 acres of cottonwood-shaded free-flowing Missouri River bottomland with numerous hiking trails, canoe rentals, and fine camping, with sites for RVs and tents.
-There are also furnished log cabins and yurts (cabins around $70, yurts $65).
+There are also furnished log cabins and yurts (cabins $80 and up, yurts $65 and up).
 For details, phone the park visitors center (701/794-3731 or 800/807-4723), which also has canoe and kayak rentals and information on the annual Missouri River Bluegrass Festival, held here in the middle of June.

 Across Hwy-1806 from the state park, the remains of the pioneer town of Sanger stand as a mute memorial to Great Plains history.
 Founded in 1879, Sanger was the county seat and a major steamboat and railroad town, with a population of some 400 people.
 By World War II, Sanger had effectively been bypassed by the modern age, and the post office closed down in the mid-1950s.
 By 1985, just three residents remained.